Subject Access Requests

-Under the General Data Data Protection Regulation (GDPR) an individual has the right to request all personal data that an organisation holds about them by making a subject access request.
+Under the General Data Data Protection Regulation (GDPR) an individual has the right to request all personal data that an organisation holds about them by making a Subject Access Request (SAR).

-You can make a request to access your personal information by completing our subject access request form or by sending a letter in the post to:
+You can make a request to access your personal information by emailing us at firstname.lastname@example.org or by sending a letter in the post to:

 Customer Care Team

-Before you do please take the time to read the information provided on this page.
+Before you do please take the time to read the SAR guidance information.

 1. A clear, specific request